ASFOpenSARlab/opensarlab-docs/docs/user-guides/restarting_server_and_kernel.md

 ## Restarting the OpenSARlab Server
 ### Why?
 ---
+Restarting the server triggers the `nbgitpuller` to run.

+Consider a case where:

-Perhaps you have deleted or altered a notebook in the ASF notebook library and want to retrieve the original.
-Maybe you know that a notebook update was just made and you would like to immediately pull in changes from the [asf-jupyter-notebook repo](https://github.com/asfadmin/asf-jupyter-notebooks).
+- You have deleted or altered a notebook in the ASF notebook library and want to retrieve the original.
+- You know that a notebook update was just made and you would like to immediately pull in changes from the [asf-jupyter-notebook repo](https://github.com/asfadmin/asf-jupyter-notebooks).

-A quick solution in either of those cases is to restart your server.
-Restarting the server triggers the git puller to run.
+A quick solution in either of those cases is to restart your server to run the `nbgitpuller`.

 *Note:* If you are comfortable with git, you could do a git pull from [the terminal](OpenSARlab_terminal.md) or in a notebook instead.